omniaalwazzan/omniaalwazzan.github.io/_teaching/Undergraduate Teaching Assistant.md

 - Introduction to E-Business System.
 - Introduction to Database
 - Computing Ethics
-- Principles of Software Engineering
+- Principles of Software Engineering"
+---